nossas/bonde-install/README.md

 }
 ```

+And last but not least, we must rebuild client and api with the following command:

+`make clients-rebuild && make apis-rebuild`

 If it all went well, go back to **admin-canary.bonde.devel** where you now have a login.
 Use "admin_foo@bar.com" as e-mail and "foobar!!" as password.
 After login, you can create mobilizations or play around with all the other features the app offers.

 To more detailed documentation about technical decisions, or how to contribute, access http://docs.bonde.org or run `make docs`.